 Learning to think critically is an important skill that your child will need to grow and achieve success in her life.
-It helps children to dig deeper and find meanings in things using high-level thought process.
+It helps children to dig deeper and find meanings in things using a high-level thought process.
 Kids having critical thinking traits are more likely to solve problems better, going a step ahead of generic responses.

 Parents should try to infuse the art of critical thinking right from early childhood.
 Does your child believe everything she watches on television?
 What sort of thinker she is?
 Does she ask questions?
 Is she able to figure out ways to get what she wants?
 You can help your child develop critical thinking skills by following a few vital tips.
 The best school in Gurgaon also plays an integral role in inculcating rational thinking in a child.